Please Read About Supplies

 Basic Supplies

-• Graphite Transfer Paper for transferring your reference photo to the substrate
+• Graphite Transfer Paper for transferring your newsprint sketch to the substrate

 • Ball point pen, or optional tracing stylus for transfer paper